Menu

 Cracked Tooth

 A cracked tooth can be a source of significant discomfort.
 When a tooth is cracked, it creates an opening that exposes the sensitive inner layers of the tooth to external stimuli.
 This exposure can lead to heightened tooth sensitivity and pain, particularly when biting down or consuming hot or cold substances.
+You might suddenly find your tooth very sensitive all of a sudden, especially when eating or drinking something cold.

 The nerve within the tooth becomes susceptible to irritants, causing sharp or throbbing sensations.
-If you suspect you have a cracked tooth.
-It’s essential to seek an emergency dentist to prevent further damage and receive appropriate treatment, which may involve dental bonding, a crown replacement, or in severe cases, root canal therapy.
+If you suspect you have a cracked tooth, it’s essential to seek an emergency dentist to prevent further damage and receive appropriate treatment, which may involve dental bonding, a crown replacement, or in severe cases, root canal therapy.

 Sinus Infection and Tooth Pain

 It might come as a surprise, but sinus infections can cause tooth pain.
 The sinuses are air-filled cavities located close to the upper teeth.
 When these sinuses become infected or inflamed, they can exert pressure on the surrounding areas, including the upper teeth, leading to referred tooth pain.
+Many people are unaware that a sinus infection can cause tooth sensitivity to cold, making it important to distinguish the source of the discomfort.

 The discomfort is often mistaken for dental issues, as the exact source of the pain may not be immediately apparent.
 This type of tooth pain is usually felt in multiple upper teeth and is often accompanied by other sinus infection symptoms, such as nasal congestion and facial pressure.
 Addressing the sinus infection and alleviating the sinus pressure usually resolves the tooth pain.